momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 - Organise events and experiences by leveraging the collaboration tools
 - Connect (aka stake) in the Odyssey of your favourite creators and get rewarded with $MOM
 - Participate in events created by other users and help co-create new experiences

-## How do I get started with Odyssey?

-Odyssey is currently on testnet, and you can go to [odyssey.org](https://odyssey.org) to create your own Odyssey right now.
-All you need is a MetaMask or Polkadot-compatible wallet.